Why the multi cloud matters for your startup

 This multi-cloud approach empowers SaaS providers or any cloud client with cost control (pricing dynamics and spot buying), resilience against geopolitical swings or planetary crises (load balancing or radical switch), or dynamic provisioning in tune with client requirements (using the right mix of clouds hosted in data centers that are carbon neutral…).
 The possibilities are infinite and control is paramount.

-Load Balancers, Kubernetes, S3 Storage, Terraform
+Load Balancers, Kubernetes, Object Storage, Terraform

-To achieve this, we are leading the way with an array of cutting edge multi-cloud enabling products such as our multicloud load balance, or all around S3 storage compatibility.
+To achieve this, we are leading the way with an array of cutting edge multi-cloud enabling products such as our multicloud load balance, or all around Amazon S3 compatibility.
 We make it easy for cloud architects to design and deploy using Terraform.
 Higher level of abstraction, also known as Infrastructure as Code.
 Multi cloud is here, today.

 A lot is happening right now.
 The Germano-French initiative GAIA-X is being launched at the time of writing (June 4, 2020), to pave the way for a common European Data Infrastructure.
 We join forces with our peers OVHcloud, 3DS Outscale and many others to be heard loud and clear.